 In recent years, various publishers and societies in the area of photonics have started to offer webinars – a term created from “web seminar”.
-Some typical characteristis:
+Some typical characteristics:

 - They are slideshow presentations, accompanied by live audio from a suitable speaker.

-- The speaker is often a more or less well known expert in the field, whom the publisher has invited.
+- The speaker is often a well-known expert in the field, whom the publisher has invited.
 It may also be a person provided by the advertiser.

 - A webcast is usually performed at an announced time.
 Some number of previously registered participants (hundreds or more) watch it through the Internet with live video.
 After the presentation, the presenter may ask questions from the attendees (possibly using a text chat and/or an electronic whiteboard to show text and graphical elements of answers).

 - Those who have missed the live presentation (and sometimes the whole public) can also come later and watch the recorded session.

 - Most webcasts are largely one-way communications similar to a lecture, normally not primarily discussions involving many participants.
 That nature also fits to the similar term “webcast” – a web broadcast, i.e., something which is broadcast via the Internet.
 Some degree of discussion and feedback is definitely welcome, but essentially, it is predetermined what information is conveyed.

 Before such an event starts, the publisher tries to find as many people as possible who register for the event and then hopefully come in time to watch it, or at least will watch the recorded presentation later on.

 Of course, one could in principle only record such as session and then offer it for viewing on a webpage, just as many videos are offered.
 However, there could there not be any feedback, e.g. questions from the audience which the presenter can answer.